ortus-docs/wirebox-docs/installing_wirebox/README.md

 box install wirebox
 ```

-You can then leverage the standalone namespace within your application: `wirebox.system.ioc`
+This will install Wirebox as a dependency in your application into a folder called `wirebox`.
+You can then leverage the standalone namespace within your application: `wirebox.system.ioc`.

+## Manual Download

+You can download the latest version of WireBox from https://www.coldbox.org/download#wirebox.
+Place in your webroot or create a `/wirebox` mapping in your system.

 ## Standalone Namespace